ankramirez/ankramirez/README.md

 - 👋 Hi, I’m @ankramirez
 - 👀 I’m interested in Data Science and Machine Learning, specially in the health sector.
 - 🌱 I’m currently learning Python, R, and other tools for Data Science.
-- 💞️ I’m looking to collaborate on Clinical Trials, but not exclusively, I enjoy working with data and making sense out of it, therefore I'd be willing and probaly enjoyed working with practically any dataset.
+- 💞️ I’m looking to collaborate on the health sector but not exclusively, I enjoy working with data and making sense out of it, therefore I'd be willing and probaly enjoyed working with practically any dataset.
 - 📫 How to reach me akrp.fisica@gmail.com

 <!---